Considerations and Limitations

 As a best practice, in most cases, it is recommended to create 2 backup policies.

-For example, you can create a backup policy for Exchange and another backup policy for the rest of your data:
+For example, you can create a backup policy for Exchange Online and another backup policy for the rest of your data:

 • Backup Policy 1: Mailboxes and Archive mailboxes